Uwais-Moosa/portfolio-Uwais/README.md

-# My portfolio - Project - Week 2
+# My portfolio - Trilogy Project

 My Portfolio written in HTML and CSS, This is one of Trilogy/Edx Challenges
 ## Description